department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/usability-apr-2022/research-findings.md

-## 3. Most participants did not have issues navigating from copays to debts and vice versa but most participants saw the summary page first
+## 3. Most participants did not have issues navigating from copays to debts and vice versa when starting from the summary page.
+We don't have enough data to know if this will be an issue if they start from a detail page.

 Most participants began at the summary page and knew it existed before being asked to navigate to it.
 The few who did not see the summary page at the beginning of the session were still able to navigate to either the copay or debt page utilizing either the 'View other VA debt' link or by clicking on the breadcrumb.